 What is a plug-in hybrid car?

-What is a plug-in hybrid, how can it cut pollution and costs and should you buy one?
+What is a plug-in hybrid, how can it cut pollution and running costs, and should you buy one?

 Read this guide and you’ll understand not only how a plug-in hybrid car works, but also how choosing to drive one could reduce your motoring bills.